cguz/rust/README.md

           pub mod ddl3visitor{}
         }

-  Meaning that we have a module ddl3 that inside use another module ddl3visitor.
+  Meaning that we have a module ddl3 that inside use a sub module ddl3visitor.

 2. In a rust file: